-In that golden period of early 1970s cinema, 3 films took us deep into an America of paranoia, corruption, political assassination, conspiracy and murder, courtesy of Alan J. Pakula.
+In that golden period of early 1970s cinema, three films: KLUTE, THE PARALLAX VIEW and ALL THE PRESIDENT’S MEN, took us deep into an America of paranoia, corruption, political assassination, conspiracy and murder, courtesy of ALAN J. PAKULA.

 In the first half of the 1970s, peerless director Alan J. Pakula, along with the award-winning cinematographer Gordon Willis, thrillingly showed us the dark heart of a country that was in the middle of a war and still reeling from the loss of John F. Kennedy in 1963.

 In 1971, Donald Sutherland’s titular detective was paired with Jane Fonda’s prostitute Bree to winning effect in KLUTE.
 A mystery of a disappeared friend that hinges on a connection to a New York call girl is all Sutherland’s John Klute has to go on.

 But as he becomes more and more immersed in Bree’s world, he uncovers a possible string of murders.
 Suicide, drug addiction, and voyeurism all feature in this brilliant depiction of a New York underbelly that no one wants to really see.
 Donald Sutherland is as terrific as ever in this and Jane Fonda won the ‘Best Actress’ Oscar that year for her tough and sensual performance.